-Throughout 2015, CN also continued its support of hundreds of CN railroaders in the community who are champions in the causes they choose to support.
-CN granted C\$1,127,800 to support its employees, their families and pensioners in their volunteer efforts.
+Throughout 2016, CN also continued its support of hundreds of CN railroaders in the community who are champions in the causes they choose to support.
+CN granted C\$1,103,096 to support its employees, their families and pensioners in their volunteer efforts.

 As well, our Investor Relations department actively engages with the broad investment community, including shareholders, analysts, potential investors, as well as shareholder advocacy groups, to provide public information on the Company, as well as to address any specific questions or concerns.
 We have in place various means of communication for receiving feedback from interested parties, such as a toll-free number for general inquiries (1-888-888-5909).
+Shareholders and other interested parties may also communicate with the Board and its Chair by calling 514-399-6544.
 The Board of Directors also adopted procedures allowing interested parties (i) to submit accounting and auditing complaints or concerns to us and (ii) to communicate directly with the Chair of the Board, who presides over all non-executive director sessions.
 These procedures are described on our website at www.cn.ca, under Delivering Responsibly/Governance.